The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1967

-In 1967 it was also invested in the field of technology: the almost hundred -year -old ring oven had become dilapidated and, due to its high energy costs, was no longer profitable.
-The two sons Bernhard and Heinz had long since devoted themselves more and more to the brick factory business.
-Bernhard Feldhaus recognized the possibilities that a brick factory with modern equipment offered.
-After a visit to the Karl Walter & Co., Hanover company, the two brothers were able to convince their mother to build a new, contemporary 78 -meter -long tunnel stove.
-It was created in half a year of construction and had 20 tunnel ferners and 9 tunnel hedge trolleys for the reserve for the oven stock.
-Like the ring oven, the tunnel oven is a continuously operated fuel.
-In contrast to the ring oven, the burning goods are now moving on cars through a fixed fire zone.
+In 1967, investments were also made in the area of technology: The nearly century-old ring kiln had become dilapidated and was no longer profitable due to its high energy costs.
+The two sons, Bernhard and Heinz, had long since devoted themselves more and more to the brickworks business.
+Bernhard Feldhaus recognized the opportunities offered by a brickworks with modern equipment.
+After a joint visit to the company Karl Walter & Co. in Hanover, the two brothers were able to convince their mother to build a new, state-of-the-art, 78-meter-long tunnel kiln.
+It was built in six months and had 20 tunnel kiln cars for the kiln load, as well as 9 tunnel kiln cars for reserves.
+Like the ring kiln, the tunnel kiln is a continuously operated firing kiln.
+However, unlike the ring kiln, the material to be fired now travels on cars through a fixed firing zone.

-The old ring oven was torn down and the feeder was installed in the place.
-This is followed by the college and two rollers.
-Now 3.0 t of sound could be prepared per hour.
-"On September 9, 1967", Bernhard Feldhausrecalls, "the first finished stones came from the new oven."
-In 1968 Bernhard Joseph Feldhaus took over the Company and ensured the constant further development.
-Brother Heinz also stayed in the company and is still an important support for his brother.
+The old ring kiln was demolished and replaced with a new feeder.
+This was followed by the edge runner mill and two rolling mills.
+Now, 3.0 tons of clay could be processed per hour.
+"On September 9, 1967," recalls Bernhard Feldhaus, "the first finished bricks came out of the new kiln."
+In 1968, Bernhard Joseph Feldhaus took over the Company and ensured its continued development.
+His brother Heinz also remained with the company and continues to be an important support to his brother to this day.

-In the meantime, 30 employees worked at Feldhaus, and for the first time the Company now also had an operations manager, Mr. Hildebrand, who ensured the smooth running of production.
-And investments were further invested: a new clay camp and preparation hall was built.
-In addition, there was a preparation system, consisting of box feeders, used coller gang from the Händle, two rolling mills and new press facility from Breitenbach in Siegen.
-With the new technology you could now manufacture about a press output of 8,000 bricks per hour.
-At that time, Feldhaus mainly delivered to the Zierenberg company in Gütersloh, which made about 80 percent of sales.
+By this time, Feldhausemployed 30 people, and for the first time, the Company had a plant manager, Mr. Hildebrand, who ensured the smooth operation of production.
+Further investments were made: a new clay storage and processing hall was built.
+This included a processing plant consisting of a box feeder, a used edge runner mill from the Händle company, two rolling mills, and a new press system from the Breitenbach company in Siegen.
+With this new technology, the company could now produce approximately 8,000 bricks per hour.
+At that time, Feldhaus primarily supplied the Zierenberg company in Gütersloh, which accounted for about 80 percent of its sales.

 Impressions